Erik Steiniger, MD

 - Joined Spartanburg Ear, Nose & Throat in 2009

 - Certified by the American Board of Otolaryngology

 - Fellow of the American Academy of Otolaryngic Allergy

-Dr. Steiniger is a native of Upstate New York.
-He graduated summa cum laude from The State University of New York at Buffalo with a Bachelor of Science, and went on to receive his medical degree from the University at Buffalo’s School of Medicine and Biomedical Sciences.
-After medical school, he completed a 5-year residency training program at the Albany Medical Center in Otolaryngology-Head and Neck Surgery.
-Throughout his residency, Dr. Steiniger prided himself on his clinical research endeavors, presenting his findings at numerous national and international Otolaryngology conferences in the United States and Europe.
-During his final year in Albany, he served as Chief Resident and was recognized with the Steven Parnes Award presented annually to the most outstanding resident.
+Dr. Steiniger is a native of upstate New York.
+He graduated summa cum laude from the State University of New York at Buffalo with a Bachelor of Science and went on to receive his medical degree from the University at Buffalo’s School of Medicine and Biomedical Sciences.
+After medical school, he completed a five-year residency training program at the Albany Medical Center in otolaryngology-head and neck surgery.
+Throughout his residency, Dr. Steiniger prided himself on his clinical research endeavors, presenting his findings at numerous national and international otolaryngology conferences in the United States and Europe.
+During his final year in Albany, he served as chief resident and was recognized with the Steven Parnes Award, which is presented annually to the most outstanding resident.

-Dr. Steiniger is board certified by the American Board of Otolaryngology and is a Fellow of the American Academy of Otolaryngic Allergy.
-He is a member of the American Academy of Otolaryngology – Head and Neck Surgery, the American Academy of Otolaryngic Allergy, and the American Academy of Facial Plastic and Reconstructive Surgery.
+Dr. Steiniger is board certified by the American Board of Otolaryngology and is a fellow of the American Academy of Otolaryngic Allergy.
+He is a member of the American Academy of Otolaryngology-Head and Neck Surgery, the American Academy of Otolaryngic Allergy and the American Academy of Facial Plastic and Reconstructive Surgery.
 Dr. Steiniger is married with three children.
-He enjoys traveling, snow skiing, and running.
+He enjoys traveling, skiing and running.